Pakistani Taliban leader killed in air strike in Afghanistan near border

 A retired Pakistani Brigadier, Mehmood Shah, welcomed the drone killing.

-"This attack shows that there is now an inclination in U.S policy towards Pakistan, which could further improve the security situation," Shah said Pakistan's Hum News TV.
+"This attack shows that there is now an inclination in U.S policy towards Pakistan, which could further improve the security situation," Shah told Pakistan's Hum News TV.

 In March, the United States offered a US$5 million reward for information on Fazlullah.